mrochk/fastlob/README.md

 <img src="https://github.com/mrochk/pylob/raw/main/logo.png" width=800>

+***
+Welcome to the multithreading branch: here we are concerned with making our initial implementation much faster.

+The idea: create `AskThread` and `BidThread` classes such that each side gets assigned $N$ threads that process the arriving orders/requests concurrently.
+***

 *Package currently in development, bugs are expected.*

 The goal is to build an efficient easy to use package with a clean and comprehensible API.